Purpose of this article

 - Ensure meters are set up correctly

-- Enable market-based accounting
+- Enable market-based emissions accounting

 - Create energy supplier regions